 What is obvious in this way of teaching is that students learn to collaborate, use many different sources, develop strategies for problem solving, and also, when students immediately get to see that the new information is obviously needed in real applications, they will find motivation to practise.
 This also means that as a teacher you will never hear the question “why do we need to learn this?”.

 Are you looking for a math book designed according to the student-centered model, or would you like to know what the digital whiteboard is?
-Then please visit Ma.fi (Finnish) or Matematik.fi (Swedish) to learn more about a math book for junior-high.
+Then please visit Ma.fi (available in English, Swedish and Finnish) to learn more about a math book for junior-high.